Adrienne Cullen: The Adrienne Cullen Lectures

 Adrienne speaking at the first Adrienne Cullen Symposium on Open Disclosure after Medical Harm in April 2018.

 An annual lecture named the Adrienne Cullen Lecture on Open Disclosure After Medical Harm was established by the hospital in memory of Adrienne Cullen.
 The hospital states that "This lecture is named in her honour so that as a hospital we learn from things that go wrong, patients feel better supported, and through openness prevent similar mistakes from being made again."

 In April 2018, Adrienne Cullen was joined by two of her senior doctors, Arie Franx, a divisional director at UMC Utrecht, and his colleague, Huub van der Vaart, head of gynaecology, to deliver the first Adrienne Cullen lecture – which was heavily critical of the hospital.
 It is possibly for that reason that no recording of the lecture, audio or video, was permitted.

 That first lecture was attended by the Irish ambassador to the Netherlands, Kevin Kelly; the director-general of the Netherlands healthcare inspectorate, Ronnie van Dieman; the CEO of UMC Utrecht, Margriet Schneider; representatives of the country's seven university hospitals, and by many friends and former colleagues.

 The lecture became controversial when UMC Utrecht officials refused to allow Dutch investigative journalist, Ton van der Ham, to enter the lecture theatre and he was taken away by police while waiting.
 An official investigation found five years later than Van der Ham had done nothing wrong.
 A video clip recorded by Adrienne with Van der Ham for his employers, BNNVARA, was crucial in that finding.

-As of April 2025, UMC has hosted seven such lectures covering a number of topics related to open disclosure and patients' rights.
-The latest lecture took place on 7 April 2025 on the theme 'Difficult decisions and their aftermath: a call for openness'.
+As of April 2025, UMC had hosted seven such lectures covering a number of topics related to open disclosure and patients' rights.
+The 2025 lecture took place on 7 April 2025 on the theme 'Difficult decisions and their aftermath: a call for openness'.
 Recordings of this lecture and the others in the series (apart from the first one) are available on the UMC Utrecht website in English and Dutch.

+The 2026 lecture - 'Investigating errors in healthcare to the bone, but not to the heart'- took place on 4 June.
+For the first time since it moved online during Covid, the auditorium at UMCU was packed with doctors, students and families of those affected by such cases.
+In addition, more than 150 people attended online in Ireland, the UK, the US, the Netherlands and as far away as Japan.

+The Irish ambassador in The Hague, Dr Ann Derwin, and her deputy, Ms Louise Hartigan attended the lecture in person.
+Afterwards, Ambassador Derwin spoke to the event's organiser, Dr Marcel Albers, and impressed on him that the embassy hoped to see the symposium in Adrienne's memory continued into the future as a tribute to her campaign for increased openness by hospitals in cases where patients have been damaged or worse.